ppy/osu-wiki/news/2019-08-26-project-loved-week-of-august-25th.md

 Welcome back to [Project Loved](https://osu.ppy.sh/community/forums/120)!
 Every two weeks, we pick out a few beatmaps from each game mode that will get their shot at making it into the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 From the maps we selected, you can now vote whether or not you want them to be Loved!
 Click on each map's header image in this post to be taken to its voting thread.

 I want to give you all a big "Thank You" for sticking around and voting week after week.
-This post marks Project Loved's [b]50th Captain's Pick[/b] since its inception, and it's truly not possible to keep afloat without the consistent support from the community.
+This post marks Project Loved's **50th Captain's Pick** since its inception, and it's truly not possible to keep afloat without the consistent support from the community.
 Thank you for being a part of it and making the category as successful as it's been!

 We also have a new video editor (hopefully for more than this round)!
 Check out their coverage of this week's osu!standard picks below!